simonjbeaumont/simonjbeaumont.github.io/software/_drafts/xenserver-vgpu.md

 <div class="aside">
 <b>TODO:</b> Need to wait for hotfix creation before completing this section
 </div>
+The tech-preview is available as a hotfix for XenServer 6.2 and can be downloaded from [-XenServer.org-][4].
+Once you have installed this and the necessary [-RPMs from NVIDIA-][5], then you can get yourself up and running using the XE command line interface.

+To create a VGPU of a given type you can use `vgpu-create`:
+{% highlight bash %}
+$ xe vgpu-create vm-uuid=... gpu-group-uuid=... vgpu-type-uuid=...
+{% endhighlight %}

+To see a list of VGPU types available for use on your XenServer, run the following command.
+Note, these will only be populated if you have installed the relevant NVIDIA RPMs and if there is hardware installed on that host supported each type.
+Using `params=all` will display more information such as the maximum number of heads supported by that VGPU type and which PGPUs have this type enabled and supported.
+{% highlight bash %}
+$ xe vgpu-type-list [params=all]
+{% endhighlight %}

+To access the new and relevant parameters on a PGPU (i.e.
+`supported_VGPU_types`, `enabled_VGPU_types`, `resident_VGPUs`) you can use
+`pgpu-param-get` with `param-name=supported-vgpu-types`
+`param-name=enabled-vgpu-types` and `param-name=resident-vgpus` respectively.
+Or, alternatively, you can use the following command to list all the parameters for the PGPU.
+You can get the types supported or enabled for a given PGPU:
+{% highlight bash %}
+$ xe pgpu-list uuid=... params=all
+{% endhighlight %}

 ## The source (get involved)
 We're open source now, so why not get involved in the action.
 All the code for